techyugadi/phpwebserver_docker/README.md

 You will see PHP web server logs directly on the console, which should be helpful in dev environment.

-If you don't want messages on the console, you can use -d option instead of -it .
+If you don't want messages on the console, you can add -d option to docker run